jingjingsi/gitskills/readme.txt

-create  a branch is fast!
+create  a branch is very very  fast!